kylegwilliam/byu-cs324/lab-proxy-threadpool/README.md

    `accept()`, handle a client HTTP request.
 For now, just have this method do the following:
-   - Read from the socket into a buffer until the entire HTTP request has been received (again, there are no request headers in this lab, so this is basically just end of headers).
+   - Read from the socket into a buffer until the entire HTTP request has been received (again, there is no request body in this lab, so this is basically just end of headers).
 Use the `parse_request()` function for this.
    - Print out the values from the HTTP request, once you have received it in its entirety (e.g., like `test_parser()` does).